JustArchiNET/Madness/README.md

 ### Path extensions

-Path extensions include full backported implementation of `Path.GetRelativePath()`, including more complex scenarios than below.
+Path extensions include fully backported implementation of `Path.GetRelativePath()`, including more complex scenarios than below.

 ```csharp
 #if NETFRAMEWORK